 4. You’ve let things get out of control and need a reset

-It hurts to hear, and it hurts me to type it, but most of our children’s behavior is a result of our own parenting choices.
+It hurts me to type this, but most of our children’s behavior is a result of our own parenting strategies.
 Not all, obviously, because they have their own free will.
 However, if we are lax, too strict, or inconsistent their free will causes them to do things that aren’t desirable.
 It’s perfectly normal we find a good system, go on autopilot, and then realize our system needs some tweaking.
 If your home atmosphere seems to be getting out of control I’d suggest hitting the reset button.

 Tighten the reins for a week.
 Be over the top consistent.
 Evaluate your expectations (#2) then explain over and over again what you expect from them.
 Explain over and over again what will happen if they don’t do what you expect.
 It’ll be tedious for a week, but you should expect to see a return to normal and pleasant behavior within a short period of time.
 It’s all about big picture thinking.

 When I’m stressed and have not processed it well, I become a short-tempered person.
 Every little stupid thing ticks me off.
 Whether your outlet is some type of hobby (crafty or non-crafty) or sport, find some way to let out your frustration in other ways than exploding with your kids.
 Also, if you are habitually stressed it may be time to do some more extreme measures like counseling or anger management activities.
 Or even putting firm boundaries in relationships, at work, or in areas that are out of your control.

 You may not be able to control the circumstances that cause you stress, but your children shouldn’t suffer for it.
 Perhaps you need to cut back on commitments, slow down, and re-evaluate your priorities.
 Even if something drastic must be done, you will be glad you did something when you’re able to finish a day without having lost it!